 In addition, Zac has extensive experience litigating commercial disputes between corporate parties.
 Most recently, he was part of a trial team that successfully obtained a jury verdict on behalf of an Alabama-based diagnostic facility against a national medical equipment manufacturer on claims of fraud, breach of contract, and entitlement to punitive damages.

 Outside of his billable work, Zac stays active in pro bono matters, including representing several death row inmates in state and federal habeas challenges to their convictions.

-Zac joined Bradley after more than six years of litigation experience at Sidley Austin LLP in Chicago, where he focused his practice on antitrust, securities, and shareholder litigation.
+Zac joined Bradley after more than six years working as an associate at a large, international law firm based in Chicago, where he focused his practice on antitrust, securities fraud, and shareholder derivative litigation.